zide05/CDEvalSumm/README.md

 # CDEvalSumm: Cross-Dataset Evaluation for Summarization

-Descriptions and metrics code for EMNLP2020 findings paper: *[An Empirical Study of Cross-Dataset Evaluation for Neural Summarization Systems]()*
+Descriptions and metrics code for EMNLP2020 findings paper: *[CDEvalSumm: An Empirical Study of Cross-Dataset Evaluation for Neural Summarization Systems]()*

 ### Motivation
 Many work evaluate summarization systems on in-domain setting (the model is trained and tested on the same dataset).
 In this work we try to understand model performance on different perspectives on a cross-dataset setting.
 The picture blow represents the main motivation (summarization systems get different rankings when evaluated under different measures): <br><br>